DanielBremont/hispn.github.io/_posts/papers/2020-05-01-Japonese-Monodzukuri-come-from-and-going.md

+---
+layout: post
-Where has the japonese core of 'Monodzukuri' come from, and where is it going
+title: Where has the japonese core of 'Monodzukuri' come from, and where is it going

-Abstract
+categories: [papers]
+---